Generic Name: docetaxel (DOE-se-TAX-el)

 - Taxotere is usually given as an injection at your doctor's office, hospital, or clinic.

-- Do not use Taxotere if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.
+- Do not use Taxotere if it contains particles or crystals, is cloudy or discolored, or if the vial is cracked or damaged.

 - Your doctor will prescribe a corticosteroid medicine (eg, dexamethasone) for you to take before you use Taxotere.
 This will help to decrease the risk of severe fluid retention or allergic reaction with Taxotere.
 Be sure to take the corticosteroid exactly as prescribed by your doctor.
 If you miss a dose of the corticosteroid or you do not take it exactly as prescribed, tell your doctor or nurse before your treatment with Taxotere.

 - If Taxotere comes into contact with your skin, wash it off right away with soap and water.